"this production belongs to Jeni Houser"

 "luminous in voice and visage"

-The soprano won second place at the Nicholas Loren Vocal Competition in 2014.
-She was a district winner and regional finalist in the Metropolitan Opera National Council Auditions in 2013 and 2011 after earning an encouragement award in 2010, and was a national semifinalist in the NATS Artist Award Competition in 2010.
+The soprano is an alumna of the young artist programs of the Glimmerglass Festival, Virginia Opera, and Opera Saratoga.
+She won second place at the Nicholas Loren Vocal Competition, was a two-time regional finalist in the Metropolitan Opera National Council Auditions, and was a national semifinalist in the NATS Artist Award Competition.
 She holds degrees from the University of Nebraska-Lincoln and Lawrence University.